ygitore/Frontend_Capstone/README.md

 # NSS Capstone - "Review Apartments"
-Single page application with full CRUD functionality that allows users to create a profile for apartments they have visited or lived in to share their experiences to others.
+Single page application with full CRUD functionality that allows users to create a profile for apartments they have visited or lived in.
+Once the user is logged-in they can view profile for all apartments.
+Uses can also edit and delete aparments they created.
+They can give rating, like, add comment, add apartments to their favorites.
 ### Technologies used
 * HTML5
 * CSS3